Generalized Linear Models (GLMs) for Complex Surveys in Python

 Generalized Linear Models (GLMs) extend ordinary linear regression to accommodate response variables with non-normal error distributions, such as binary, categorical, or count data.

 In complex survey analysis, fitting these models requires special attention.
-While point estimates (coefficients) are often computed using weighted estimating equations, standard variance estimation methods (like OLS) generally underestimate uncertainty because they assume observations are independent and identically distributed (i.i.d.).
+While point estimates (coefficients) are computed using weighted estimating equations, standard variance estimation methods (like OLS) generally underestimate uncertainty because they assume observations are independent and identically distributed (i.i.d.).

 Setting Up the Sample